shikhu51197/metta-pro/README.md

 HomePage-->ShowDetailPage

 ```
- # 🧑‍💻Features
-🔍Search by Currency Code or Name: Enter a currency code (e.g., SEK) or a currency name (e.g., Euro) to find countries associated with that currency.

-💻Intuitive User Interface: A straightforward and clean UI makes it easy for users to navigate and perform searches effortlessly.

-🎛️Visual Grid Display: Country information is presented in a grid format with essential details such as country name, capital, region, and population.

-🏳️Additional Country Details: Explore more about a selected country by clicking on the "Show More Details" button.
-Access information like the official name, currency details, and view the country's flag and maps.

-🧑‍🏫Responsive Design: The web app is designed to provide an optimal viewing experience across various devices, ensuring accessibility for a broader audience.

-# 🚀 Getting Started
-💫Clone the Repository: Use the provided repository URL to clone the project to your local machine.

-💫Navigate to the Project Directory: Move into the project directory created during cloning.

-💫Install Dependencies: Run npm install to install the project dependencies.

-💫Start the Development Server: Launch the development server with npm start and access the app in your web browser at http://localhost:3000.

-# 🛠️ Technologies Used
-⭕React: The project is built using the React JavaScript library, ensuring a modular and efficient front-end development experience.

-⭕Tailwind CSS: Utilizing the utility-first CSS framework for styling, the app achieves a sleek and responsive design.

-⭕REST Countries API: The application fetches country-related data using the REST Countries API, making real-time information retrieval possible.

 # 🌍 Future Enhancements

 🌐Currency Conversion: Implement a feature to convert currency values based on real-time exchange rates.